paldepind/union-type/README.md

   }, shape);
 ```

-`Type.case` is curried so we could have created the above function simply by
+`case` is curried so we could have created the above function simply by
 not passing the second parameter to `case`.

 ```javascript